 Step 4: Testing it Out

-Many people commit the mistake that they don’t test the cleaner appropriately.
+Many people commit the mistake of not testing the cleaner appropriately.
 Instead, they start spraying it around everywhere and cleaning the floor until they realize that it has destroyed a fair bit of their flooring.
 It is one of the most critical but most neglected tips in many guides that deal with how to clean hardwood floors.
-One has to test the solution before cleaning the house.
+One has to test the solution before cleaning the house (see ‘House Cleaning Checklist‘).

 However, the question here is how to do the testing?
 Well, start by spraying the cleaner in a small area.
 You should prefer the locations that are far in the corner where an eye hardly reaches or the ones that are covered by a particular object.
 This way, even if the cleaner damages the floor, you can cover it with ease.
 Make sure that you watch out for the discoloration and bubbling of floor finish along with residues as you clean.